pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 - If $exp(\beta)$ < 1: An increase in X is associated with a decreased hazard (lower risk) of the event occurring.
 - If $exp(\beta)$ = 1: X has no effect on the hazard rate.

-So our case we can see that having an occuptation in  the fields of Finance or Health would seem to induce a roughly 25% increase in the hazard risk of the event occuring over the baseline hazard.
+So our case we can see that having an occupation in  the fields of Finance or Health would seem to induce a roughly 25% increase in the hazard risk of the event occuring over the baseline hazard.
 Interestingly we can see that the inclusion of the `intention` predictor seems to be important as a unit increase intention moves the dial similarly - and intention is a 0-10 scale.

 These are not time-varying - they enter __once__ into the weighted sum that modifies the baseline hazard.
 This is the proportional hazard assumption - that while the baseline hazard can change over time the difference in hazard induced by different levels in the covariates remains constant over time.
-The CoxPH model is popular because it allows us to estimate a changing hazard at each time-point and incorporates the impact of the demographic predictors multiplicatively across the period.
-This assumption does not always hold, and we'll see some adjustments below that can help deal with violations of the proportional hazards assumption.
+The Cox model is popular because it allows us to estimate a changing hazard at each time-point and incorporates the impact of the demographic predictors multiplicatively across the period.
+The proportional hazards assumption does not always hold, and we'll see some adjustments below that can help deal with violations of the proportional hazards assumption.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(20, 6))